The AFP

 Partners

-The Arabic Flagship Program collaborates with various organizations within UT and nationally, as well as with other accredited colleges and universities both nationally and abroad in Damascus.
+The Arabic Flagship Program collaborates with various organizations within UT and nationally, as well as with other accredited colleges and universities both nationally and abroad in Egypt and Morocco.
 Here is a listing of some of our key partners:

 The Language Flagship